YusufGulcan/A-B_testing/README.md

 The analysis uncovers valuable insights that form the basis for business recommendations.
 Here are some key findings and recommendations:

-Stop or Modify Promotion2: Promotion2 is underperforming compared to other promotions.
+**Stop or Modify Promotion2**: Promotion2 is underperforming compared to other promotions.
 It is advisable to either cease operations under this promotion or modify its offers and deals to try a new approach.

-Allocate Resources to Successful Promotions: Promotions that yield higher revenue, such as Promotion1 and Promotion3, should be prioritized for resource allocation to achieve efficiency and growth.
+**Allocate Resources to Successful Promotions**: Promotions that yield higher revenue, such as Promotion1 and Promotion3, should be prioritized for resource allocation to achieve efficiency and growth.

-Investigate Underperformance: In-depth analysis is crucial to identify the root causes behind underperforming promotions.
+**Investigate Underperformance**: In-depth analysis is crucial to identify the root causes behind underperforming promotions.
 Understanding these factors helps optimize decision-making processes.

-Derive Alternative Promotions: Learn from both mistakes and successes in the existing promotions to create better alternative strategies.
+**Derive Alternative Promotions**: Learn from both mistakes and successes in the existing promotions to create better alternative strategies.

-Take Advantage of Niches: Utilize insights into specific subclasses within the data to capitalize on unique opportunities in specific market segments or customer groups.
+**Take Advantage of Niches**: Utilize insights into specific subclasses within the data to capitalize on unique opportunities in specific market segments or customer groups.

-Communication and Reporting: Share the analysis findings throughout the company to foster a data-driven approach and improve overall organizational performance.
+**Communication and Reporting**: Share the analysis findings throughout the company to foster a data-driven approach and improve overall organizational performance.

 ### Acknowledgments
 This project was carried out to understand the impact of different promotions on sales volumes and provide data-driven recommendations for decision-making.
 The code and analysis were performed by Yusuf Gulcan and inspired by real-world business scenarios.